-- Drawing up a Farm Environment Plan
+- Drawing up a Fair to Nature Farm Plan

 - Commit at least 10% of the farmed area to a range of managed wildlife habitats

-- Participating in the training programmes provided for farmers
+- Participating in the training programmes provided by Fair to Nature

 Full members supplying Fair to Nature produce/products are also required to pass a biennial verification of compliance with the Fair to Nature Standard by an approved external verifier.

 These requirements are set out in more detail within the Fair to Nature Standard and the Fair to Nature Farm Manual.